KusakabeShi/AOSP_REBUILD_AVB_BOOT/README.md

 ./1_restore_factory.sh
 # This restores clean, unsigned images to allow OTA installation
 # REQUIRES factory backups from Step 0!
+# Use --dry-run to test, --force-flash to skip confirmations
 ```

 **Step 2: Apply OTA update**